Genghis-L/DS-GA-1005-Project/README.md

 # MCMC Implementation

 This repository contains implementations of Metropolis-Hastings and Hamiltonian Monte Carlo (HMC) samplers, along with several common probability distributions.
+This serves as a course project on Hamiltonian Monte Carlo for DS-GA.1005 Inference and Representation taught by Pr.
+[Joan Bruna](https://cims.nyu.edu/~bruna/) at NYU.

 ## Installation